jghelani-hl/docker-demo-hl/README.md

 What this command will do is create and run a container called `demo-node` based off of the official Node image from docker hub and then by default run it in `attached` mode and also tell it that we want to interact with it through a terminal.

-Now we can run commands in the terminal using the node interpreter as you would as if you were running a node shell on your local environment.
+Now we can run commands in the terminal using the node interpreter just as you would if you were running a node shell on your local environment.

 So what is so special about this?
 It may not be as exciting through this one example, but what if you didn't have node installed on your system.
 Let’s take it a step further, what if you are working on a project that requires a specific version of node while the rest of your other projects run on other versions of node.
 If you don’t have `nvm` installed on your machine locally, you have to constantly install/uninstall versions of node just to run one project.

-Hopefully now you can see how this is useful.
-Docker allows you to run these containers in isolation - disregarding other containers - in their own environments without having to have those environments installed or set up on your local machine.
-We will see some other great examples as we go on to see other complex setups.
+Hopefully now you can begin to see how this is useful initially.
+Docker allows you to run these containers in isolation - disregarding other containers - in their own environments without having to have those environments or runtimes installed or set up on your local machine.
+We will see some other examples as we go on to see more complex setups.

 Let's stop the container by typing `exit` in the terminal.
 This will stop the container and remove it because we used the `--rm` flag.
 If you didn't use the `--rm` flag, or if you started the container in `detached` mode, you can stop the container by running `docker stop <container-name>`.
 More on that later.

 ## Docker Build

 Great!
-We can run images like Node or Nginx but is that all we can do?
+We can run images like Node or Nginx, but is that all we can do?
 This is just scratching the surface.
 Let’s talk about more real-life examples starting with building our own images.

 Let’s say you have a node application with some endpoints that you are working on.
 This is a great little example to demonstrate how you can containerize your app from your own image of your application.

-Here is a quick little node application that returns a `{message: 'Hello World!'}` response when you call the `[app]/` endpoint.
-Nothing crazy, but let’s say you don’t have node installed on your system, and you don’t really want to install it on your system for this small application, and you don't really want to install the local dependencies in the `node_modules` folder.
+Here is a quick little node application that returns a `{message: 'Hello World!'}` response when you call the root `/` endpoint.
+Nothing crazy, but let’s say you don’t have node installed on your system, and you don’t really want to install it on your system for this small application, and you don't really want to install the local dependencies in the `node_modules` folder either.
+You just want to quickly spin this app up so that you can test the API locally.

 You do notice that the project has a `Dockerfile` which is great for you because you are an awesome engineer and have Docker installed on your local machine.